Hurricane Preparedness, Safety and Emergency Planning for Pets.

 can evacuate your pets for you.

 16. Pet Gear.
-Check your pets gear, make sure carriers latch properly and that all latches or bolts around them are secure.
+Check your pets gear, make sure carriers latch properly and that all latches or bolts and wing nuts are secure.

 Make sure leashes and collars are secure.